-Throga understand parents get busy juggling core subjects and that some parents may not feel musically inclined or interested in the Fine Arts, so they allow the child to develop and explore their independently.
+Throga understands parents get busy juggling core subjects and that some parents may not feel musically inclined or interested in the Fine Arts.
+Hence, they allow the child to develop and explore independently.

-Additionally, some children, especially when going through puberty and voice changes, they may feel more comfortable exploring the vocal exercises and assignments privately.
+Additionally, some children, especially during puberty and voice changes, may feel more comfortable exploring the vocal exercises and assignments privately.

-However, Throga provides all the tools necessary for the parents to assist with the learning process and be as involved as they wish to be.
+However, Throga provides all the tools necessary for the parents to assist with the learning process and be as involved as they wish.

 Is There Automatic Marking?

 Parents are provided a private password to access the Parent Portal within their child’s account, which shows them everything they have completed, the percentage to completion (week and year goals), and the option to download and print PDF versions of all completed materials and overall progress from the time the child started the course.